Melchora Aquino

-Melchora Aquino de Ramos (January 6, 1812 – February 19, 1919) was a Filipino revolutionary.
-She became known as "Tandang Sora" ("tandang" meaning "old") because of her age during the Philippine Revolution.

-She was known as the "Grand Woman of the Revolution" and the "Mother of Balintawak" for her contributions.
+Melchora Aquino (January 6, 1812 – February 19, 1919) was a Filipino revolutionary.
+She became known as "Tandang Sora" ("tandang" meaning "old") because of her old age during the Philippine Revolution (1896-1899).
+She was also known as the "Grand Woman of the Revolution" and the "Mother of Balintawak" for her contributions.

 Early life and marriage

-Known as the "Mother of Revolution," Tandang Sora was born on January 6, 1812 in Barrio Banlat, Caloocan (the present-day Barangay Tandang Sora, Quezon City).
+Melchora Aquino was born on January 6, 1812, in Barrio Banlat, Caloocan (the present-day Barangay Tandang Sora, Quezon City).
+Having been born on the feast of the Epiphany, she was named after Melchior, one of the Three Wise Men.

-Tandang Sora, daughter of a peasant couple, Juan and Valentina Aquino, never attended school.
+Melchora, daughter of a peasant couple, Juan and Valentina Aquino, never attended school.
 However, she was apparently literate at an early age and talented as a singer and performed at local events as well as at Mass for her Church.
 She was also often chosen for the role of Reyna Elena during the "Santacruzan", a processional pageant commemorating Empress Helen's finding of the Cross of Christ, celebrated in the Philippines in May.

 Later in life, she married Fulgencio Ramos, a cabeza de barrio (village chief), and bore six children.
-Ramos died when their youngest child was 7 and she was left as a single parent for their children.
+As his wife she was known as Melchora Aquino de Ramos ("of Ramos").
+Her husband died when their youngest child was 7 and she was left as a single parent for their children.
 Tandang Sora continued her life as an hermana mayor active in celebrating fiestas, baptisms, and weddings.
 She worked hard in order to give her children education.

 Involvement in the revolution

 In her native town, Tandang Sora operated a store, which became a refuge for the sick and wounded revolutionaries.
 She fed, gave medical attention to and encouraged the revolutionaries with motherly advice and prayers.

 Secret meetings of the Katipuneros (revolutionaries) were also held at her house in August 1896.
-Thus she earned the names "Woman of Revolution", "Mother of Balintawak", "Mother of the Philippine Revolution", and Tandang Sora (Tandang is derived from the Tagalog word matandâ, which means old).
+Due to the maternal nature of her help for the revolution, she received names such as "Woman of Revolution", "Mother of Balintawak", "Mother of the Philippine Revolution", and Tandang Sora (Tandang is derived from the Tagalog word matandâ, which means old).
 She and her son, Juan Ramos, were present in the Cry of Balintawak and were witnesses to the tearing up of the cedulas.

 When the Spaniards learned about her activities and her knowledge to the whereabouts of the Katipuneros, she was arrested by the guardia civil on August 29, 1896.
 She was held captive in the house of a cabeza de barangay of Pasong Putik, Novaliches and then transferred to Bilibid Prison in Manila.
 While in prison, she was interrogated but she refused to divulge any information.
 She was then deported to Guam, Marianas Islands by Governor General Ramón Blanco on September 2.
 In Guam, she and a woman named Segunda Puentes were placed under house arrest in the residence of a Don Justo Dungca.

 After the United States took control of the Philippines in 1898, Tandang Sora, like other exiles, returned to the Philippines in 1903.
 She later became an active member of the Philippine Independent Church.